RonIovine/bitBanger/README.md

 This package also contains a basic BitBanger.h static class that provides bit banging into passed in values, i.e. not accessed via a base memory mapped HW address.
-This is useful for generic banging on values without providing the underlying memory access.
+This is useful for generic banging of values without providing the underlying memory access.

 <a name="building"></a>